Mark Pellegrino: Personal life

-He is married to Tracy Pellegrino.
-He sometimes teaches at Playhouse Paris, which is a Meisner training school his wife owns and runs in Paris, France.

-He has stated that his favorite thing to do in the world is to teach and if he was not an actor his alternate career would be to teach history.
+Pellegrino is married to Tracy Pellegrino, a director and acting coach.
+They split their time between Paris and Los Angeles.
+He sometimes teaches at Playhouse Paris, a Meisner training school his wife owns and runs in Paris, France.
+He has stated that his favorite thing to do in the world is to teach, and that his alternative choice of career would be to teach history.